 Catalyzing Community Criminal Justice Reform with Data

 All people have a right to fair treatment from the U.S. criminal justice system, but bias in institutional policies and practices have resulted in racial disparities - everything from increased exposure to policing to over-incarceration.
-There is a national conversation occurring around reform; however, many of the opportunities to advocate for and implement changes in policies and practices occur at the local level.
+There is a national conversation occurring around rethinking policing; however, many of the opportunities to advocate for and implement changes in policies and practices occur at the local level.
 Therefore, access and use of high-quality democratized and disaggregated data is critical to informing and empowering actors from communities most affected by the system’s extensive reach, as well as law enforcement organizations and policymakers.
 However, the availability of relevant data, as well as the ability to analyze, visualize, and put the data in context is highly varied.

 As trusted local organizations, NNIP Partner organizations are well-positioned to provide rigorous data and analysis to inform criminal justice efforts and to connect with advocates on how best to use the data to advance racial equity.
 Urban Institute’s Justice Policy Center has a long history of producing innovative research to inform criminal justice practice, and this project offers the opportunity to bring this national expertise to the cities in the NNIP Network.
-Microsoft’s Cities Team works in cities in the U.S. to strengthen metropolitan communities via partnerships at the intersection of people, policy, and technology.
-This project aligns with the Cities Team’s approach of building data and technology capacity and expertise in civic organizations to advance initiatives that have a sustained and scalable impact on the lives of individuals.